Chargeback Management Vendors

 Justt

-Justt is an automated dispute resolution platform with customizable dispute arguments.
+Justt is an automated dispute resolution platform combining AI evidence compilation with expert human review.
+Founded in 2020 in Tel Aviv.

 Key strengths: